awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 1. Change the permissions either on your Amazon S3 bucket or on the objects in your bucket so only the origin access identity has read permission \(or read and download permission\)\.
 When your users access your Amazon S3 objects through CloudFront, the CloudFront origin access identity gets the objects on behalf of your users\.
 If your users request objects directly by using Amazon S3 URLs, they're denied access\.
 The origin access identity has permission to access objects in your Amazon S3 bucket, but users don't\.
 For more information, see [Granting the Origin Access Identity Permission to Read Objects in Your Amazon S3 Bucket](#private-content-granting-permissions-to-oai)\.

+For detailed information about setting up a private Amazon S3 bucket to use with CloudFront, see [ How to Set Up and Serve Private Content Using S3 and Amazon CloudFront](http://improve.dk/how-to-set-up-and-serve-private-content-using-s3/)\.

 ## Creating a CloudFront Origin Access Identity and Adding it to Your Distribution<a name="private-content-creating-oai"></a>

 An AWS account can have up to 100 CloudFront origin access identities\.
 However, you can add an origin access identity to as many distributions as you want, so one origin access identity is usually sufficient\.

 If you didn't create an origin access identity and add it to your distribution when you created the distribution, you can create and add one now using either the CloudFront console or the CloudFront API:
 + **If you're using the CloudFront console** – You can create an origin access identity and add it to your distribution at the same time\.
 For more information, see [Creating an Origin Access Identity and Adding it to Your Distribution Using the CloudFront Console](#private-content-creating-oai-console)\.
 + **If you're using the CloudFront API** – You create an origin access identity and then you add it to your distribution\.
 Perform the procedure in each of the following topics:
   + [Creating an Origin Access Identity Using the CloudFront API](#private-content-creating-oai-api)
   + [Adding an Origin Access Identity to Your Distribution Using the CloudFront API](#private-content-adding-oai-api)

 ### Creating an Origin Access Identity and Adding it to Your Distribution Using the CloudFront Console<a name="private-content-creating-oai-console"></a>